Why do 80% of data science projects fail (as Gartner reports)?

 Organizations waste time, money and effort as a result of these disconnects.
 They also miss out on valuable opportunities to apply data analysis toward business needs.

 That’s why Pragmatic Institute developed an approach not just for data analysis, but for businesses to define a problem and solve it with data—tackling problems that are actually going to be tangible and add value within the business.
-Phase by phase, let’s walk through the Pragmatic Data Analysis Model: a proven, optimized and repeatable approach for any data project or toolset.
+Phase by phase, let’s walk through the Pragmatic Data Insights Model: a proven, optimized and repeatable approach for any data project or toolset.

 Editor’s note: What follows is a transcript of the first section of recent Data Chat “Applying Data Analysis to Strategy: A Proven Approach.”
 It has been lightly edited and condensed for clarity.
 Watch the full webinar below.

 Define: Focus on the specific business problem you want to solve with data

 The first step is defining the business problem.
 One of the big problems with a lot of businesses is they want to hit the ground running, “Let’s dive in and get to it.”
 Oftentimes, you skip this really important step, “Let’s really understand and define what it is we’re trying to accomplish.”